Mahsesol/maze/README.md

 ifstream usernamesfile("C:\Users\A\Desktop\c++\...");
 ```

-### Is there any diffrence between "IOS" and "Windows" or "Visual Stadio" and "VS Code" for running this code?
+### Is there any diffrence between "macOS" and "Windows" or "Visual Stadio" and "VS Code" for running this code?
 Actually nothing especially,but the best version of run is on windows.
 However we run this code on both.
 There are some little point that I mention if you find any problem try them.
 - 1: change the name of file with full address.
 - 2: comment second space_to_underline function and uncomment the other one which exist above that.